 |A review of the Group’s Anti-Bribery Policy;|

-PwC were appointed Auditors in 1999 following their merger with Coopers & Lybrand who were appointed in 1987.
-The current Audit Partner from PwC commenced his tenure following the conclusion of the year ended 30 June 2015 audit.
+PwC were appointed as the Company's external Auditors in 1999 following their merger with Coopers & Lybrand who were appointed in 1987.
+The current Audit Partner from PwC, Arif Ahmad, commenced his tenure following the conclusion of the audit of the year ended 30 June 2015.

-Whilst the Company is satisfied that the auditors remain independent, it recognises the Order of the Competition and Markets Authority in relation to FTSE 350 companies which will require the Company to change its statutory auditor for the June 2020 audit at the latest.
+Due to the length of time that PwC have been the Company’s external Auditor, and in recognition of the Order of the Competition and Markets Authority in relation to FTSE 350 companies which would require the Company to change its statutory auditor for the June 2020 audit, the Committee considered that it was prudent to undertake a tender of the external Audit in 2018 so as to be able to implement the proposed changes well before 2020.

-The Company has commenced a tender process for the appointment of new Auditors.
-The tender process will be supervised by the Committee, who will then make a recommendation to the Board on the appointment of the replacement Auditor.
-Following the appointment, an announcement will be made.
+In mid-2018, the Company commenced a formal tender process for the appointment of the new external Auditors.
+The tender process was supervised by the Audit Committee, which made a recommendation to the Board on the appointment of the replacement external Auditors.

 The Committee confirms that there were no contractual obligations that acted to restrict the Committee’s choice of external Auditors.